pivotal-partner-platform-architecture/azure-service-broker-client/azure-sb-storage-client/README.md

 # To create the Storage service instance on PCF
 Before you can create the service, you'll need to create a resource group on Azure, then create a JSON file (ex. azure-storage.json) with the configuration details for your service instance.
-Specify your newly created resource group name for STORAGE_RESOURCE_GROUP_NAME, a new value for STORAGE_ACCOUNT_NAME, and your location for LOCATION
+Specify your resource group name for STORAGE_RESOURCE_GROUP_NAME, a new value for STORAGE_ACCOUNT_NAME, and your Azure location for LOCATION

 ```
 {